Content Protection Unauthorized Distribution

 While this article focuses on publicly verifiable aspects, I have also uncovered and documented additional evidence and findings that I cannot responsibly disclose at this time to prevent potential misuse and obstruction of any potential investigations being carried out by the interested parties.
 All findings have been shared with the relevant authorities and production studios.

 I reached out to HiVid with a list of questions prior to publishing this article, but did not receive any replies.
-I also reached out to Linden Lab with a high-level overview of my investigation but I did not receive any response despite multiple attempts.
-I will update the article with their responses if either party get back to me.
+I will update the article with their responses if HiVid gets back to me.

 For questions regarding the investigation, please contact hivid-investigation@slnotes.com.